Quick: what’s your credit score?

 Step 1: File a dispute with each of the major credit bureaus.

-You’ll need to inform all three major credit bureaus, Equifax, TransUnion and Experian, about the error.
+You’ll need to inform all three major credit bureaus, Equifax, TransUnion, Experian, about the error.
 All three bureaus allow you to file disputes online.

 In your written dispute, you’ll need to clearly identify each disputed item in your report, explain why you are disputing these items and ask that the errors be deleted or corrected.
 Include your full contact information, as well as copies of any documents that support your claim.
 You can also include a copy of your credit report, highlighting the items you are disputing.